firstfleetinc/hyperappComponents/README.md

     * `npm run build` — builds minified project for production
 * Add Components
     * Drop your component folders in the components directory.
-    * run rollup -c to generate a new prod hyperAppComponents file.
+    * run `rollup -c` to generate a new prod hyperAppComponents file.
     * Add your components to the home page demo.

-## ES-next

-To use proposed JS features not included into ES6, do this:

-* `npm install --save-dev babel-preset-stage-0`
-* in `brunch-config.js`, add the preset: `presets: ['latest', 'stage-0']`

 # How to Use

 ## Use Components in another project

-Clone the repo, drop hy
+Go to releases on the github page, download the latest hyperAppcComponents.js and import components into your project.
+Don't forget to grab the hyperAppComponents.css as well.